 Drug Free Pain Relief: Great for your patients, Great for your practice

 Multi Radiance Medical Super Pulsed Laser technology has been validated in vitro, in vivo, in controlled laboratory experiments and in clinical practice.
-Our multiple wavelength technology has been clinically proven to provide optimal treatment, safe for all skin pigmentation, without raising skin temperatures to dangerous levels—unlike Class IV and Class 3B lasers.
+Our multiple wavelength technology has been clinically proven to provide optimal treatment for pain relief and accelerated recovery.

 Along with our natural, safe and drug-free super pulsed laser technology, we offer hassle-free rental systems, realistic ROI and marketing and clinical support, to ensure the satisfaction of your patients and your practice.

 LaserStim™ with TARGET ™ Revolutionizes Super Pulsed Laser Technology

 Our Treatment Area Recognition and Guidance Enhanced Technology™ (TARGET) constantly scans and measures tissue for pain points and automatically gives the proper dosage of laser energy, allowing for more accurate treatment of pain, shorter treatment times and more satisfied patients.
 Find the right laser package to improve patient outcomes and better your practice.

 Worldwide Chiropractic Colleges trust Multi Radiance Medical MR4 Super Pulsed Lasers